ICT4LT Module 2.1

 1.1.3 Historical and social perspective

-As you are probably aware, for many years some teachers were wary of CALL and believed that it would never become a mainstream activity.
+For many years some teachers were wary of ICT and believed that it would never become a mainstream activity.
 One of the reasons for this was the fact that, because of lack of adequate access to hardware, it was used as a bolt-on, either to motivate the reluctant learner or to reward the fast learner.
-It was in no way a core activity, and, given the shortage of contact time with language classes and the emphasis on the spoken language, teachers often felt that any time available for in-service training would be better spent updating themselves on more mainstream aspects of their work, rather than gaining insights into something which they considered to be a rather expensive optional extra.
-Even when hardware became more accessible to teachers of Modern Foreign Languages and their classes, there was a continued reluctance to embrace the medium, and where CALL was used, it was not always used to good effect because it remained outside the core teaching and learning processes.
-However good a medium and its content is, it is never an intrinsically good resource.
+It was not a core activity, and, given the shortage of contact time with language classes and the emphasis on the spoken language, teachers often felt that any time available for in-service training would be better spent updating themselves on more mainstream aspects of their work, rather than gaining insights into something which they considered to be a rather expensive optional extra.
+Even when hardware became more accessible to teachers of foreign languages and their classes, there was a continued reluctance to embrace the medium, and where ICT was used it was not always used to good effect because it remained outside the core teaching and learning processes.
+Above all it must be borne in mind that no resource is intrinsically perfect.
 The determining factor for the successful use of any resource in the classroom is the way it is used, in particular the way in which it is integrated into the teaching and learning process.

 Few teachers can now be in doubt about the role of the new technologies in education.
-The permeation of ICT into all aspects of our lives has raised its profile in schools.
+The permeation of ICT into all aspects of our lives has raised its profile in education.
 Not only are ICT skills deemed as essential as traditional literacy and numeracy, but ICT is also seen as having a central contribution to make to improving the quality of learning.
-For example, the British Government has made it clear that it sees ICT as central to the raising of standards of achievement in education for all students through improved use of existing software, the development of new software and the use of the Internet for the sharing of resources, the delivery of in-service training and for communication between schools.
-The important aspect of the British government's initiative in respect of this module is the fact that training is by subject and that the central theme of the training is integration.
+For example, the British Government has made it clear that it sees ICT as central to the raising of standards of achievement in education for all students through improved use of existing software, the development of new software, and the use of the Internet for accessing and sharing resources, delivering in-service training and for communication between schools.
+The important aspect of the British Government's initiative in respect of this module is the fact that training is by subject and that the central theme of the training is integration.
 There is now an inescapable requirement for every subject teacher in the UK to understand what ICT can do to raise the achievement of all students in their subject area and how to implement appropriate applications in their classroom, within the context of their scheme of work.
-See the National Curriculum website: http://curriculum.qca.org.uk
+Here's the message from the horse's mouth under the heading Use of ICT at the Department for Education website:

 As language teachers, we have a tradition of integrating new media into our teaching.
 We have embraced any new technology which was likely to improve learning.
-Mindful of the need to bring new voices, and native speaker voices, into the classroom, teachers in the first half of the 20th century took gramophones into their classrooms.
+Mindful of the need to bring native speaker voices into the classroom, teachers in the first half of the 20th century took gramophones into their classrooms.
 These were replaced by reel-to-reel tape recorders when the price was right and appropriate recordings became available.
 Brave souls acquired microphones and encouraged students to record their own voices, to accustom them to hearing themselves speaking in another language.
-The next innovation was the language laboratory, coming as it did at a time when the audioingual method was to the fore and drills were considered central to successful language learning.
-Those entrusted with the maintenance of language laboratories heaved a sigh of relief when cassette tape recorders replaced reel-to-reel.
+The next innovation was the language laboratory, coming as it did at a time when the audio-lingual method was to the fore and drills were considered central to successful language learning.
+Those entrusted with the maintenance of language laboratories heaved a sigh of relief when audiocassette recorders replaced reel-to-reel tape.
 Slide and film strip projectors, film projectors and television sets also found their way into language classrooms, followed by video players and video cameras.
 All of these innovations made their entrance as "bolt-ons".
 It was only when their characteristics were fully understood and their strengths identified in comparison with existing media that they become integrated into the delivery strategy of the teachers concerned, and into published courses.
 See Davies (1997).

-As you are aware, resources carried on the more traditional but currently used media, such as audio- and videocassette, are usually fully integrated into courses.
+Resources that are available on more traditional media, such as audio- and videocassettes (and which are still in use in many educational institutions) are usually fully integrated into courses.
 For any teaching point, the appropriate section of the teacher's guide will indicate when and in which sequence they should be used.
 Their content will have been designed to further specific objectives within the course.
 Their use at particular points in the course to deliver the specific objectives will have been decided upon on the basis of fitness for purpose.
 Their characteristics, in turn, will have determined the purposes for which they are fitted.
 For example, the decision to use an audio clip to introduce new items of vocabulary will have been made to ensure that students hear correct pronunciation of the new words, to enable them to hear a voice other than their teacher's so that they learn to deal with a range of voices, male/female, young/old.
 However, it is unlikely that isolated use of the audio clip will be recommended.
 The contents are likely to be associated with, perhaps, a set of flashcards, pictures in the coursebook, and text.
 It is also likely that the teacher's guide will encourage the discrete and mixed use of the various media for specific purposes.
-For example, teachers might be encouraged to begin by allowing the students to establish meaning by hearing the words on the tape and looking at the flashcards.
+For example, teachers might be encouraged to begin by allowing the students to establish meaning by hearing the recorded words and looking at the flashcards.
 The next stage might be to focus on pronunciation by repetition, with consolidation of the meaning of the words and recall of the spoken words by the continued use of the flashcards.
 The third stage might take the class to the coursebook where miniature versions of the flashcards are displayed along with the new words.
 At this stage they will learn to both associate the spelling with the spoken form of the word, and to recognise the written word itself and to link it to the object.

-Using a course with which you are familiar, take a single and, with reference to all relevant resources (student's book, teacher's guide, flashcards, audiocassette, videocassette) work out what the purpose of each medium is in relation to the stated learning objectives.
+Using a course with which you are familiar, take a single and, with reference to all relevant resources (student's book, teacher's guide, flashcards, audiocassette, videocassette, etc) work out what the purpose of each medium is in relation to the stated learning objectives.
 Consider how the omission of one or other resource would affect the learning process.
-Does the teacher's guide make it clear why individual resources should be used independently or alongside other resources?
+Does the teacher's guide make it clear how individual resources should be used - either independently or alongside other resources?

 Decisions relating to the use of ICT-based resources should be reached in the same way as resources carried by more traditional media.
 Their characteristics should be identified as a basis for determining for what purpose they should be used and when they would best fit into the overall delivery framework.
-There is a brief discussion about the characteristics of ICT as a medium in Section 4, Module 1.1, headed The characteristics of the medium, and in the subsequent sections of Module 1.1.
-Have another look at these sections to refresh your memory.
+There is a description of the general characteristics of digital media in Section 5, Module 1.1, headed General characteristics of digital media, and in the subsequent sections of the same module.
+Have another look at Module 1.1 to refresh your memory.

 As you can see from McCarthy (1999), integration has to take place in a number of different ways, and at different levels of an organisation if it is to be successful in itself and, therefore, lead to successful learning.
-If we take the case of a secondary school, there has to be a school-wide policy regarding the use of ICT to which all departments have contributed, which determines what hardware should be purchased, where it should be located and who should have access to it, when and how frequently.
+Most educational institutions have a policy regarding the use of ICT to which all departments have contributed, which determines what hardware should be purchased, where it should be located and who should have access to it, when and how frequently.
 The policy should also address issues related to technical support and network management, without which successful integration cannot take place.

 Once the institutional ICT policy has been established, departments then need to formulate their own ICT policy and embed it into the scheme of work for each year group and/or teaching group.
 For the classroom teacher this is the most important level, which should produce a balanced use of available ICT resources across teaching groups and, by extension, staff and students.
 ICT resources should be specified for use by year groups or individual classes, just as other resources are.
 It is equally important that departments recognise when the use of ICT is inappropriate and resist pressure from ICT staff to give students the opportunity to use their ICT skills unless such use will improve their language learning.
 For example, it cannot be sensible to allow students to spend an hour creating a poster using a graphics package if 50 minutes of the hour are spent on layout and the location and importing of clipart, with 10 minutes dedicated to generating the text.